Kann Sivanthaal Mann Sivakkum: Release and reception

 Kann Sivanthaal Mann Sivakkum was released on 4 March 1983.
 During its theatrical release, the film had an average run, but received critical acclaim.
 At the 30th National Film Awards, it won the Indira Gandhi Award for Best Debut Film of a Director, while its cinematographer Soumendu Roy won the Tamil Nadu State Film Award for Best Cinematographer in 1983.
 Kalki appreciated Viswanathan's performance, but felt Vijaymohan could have done better.
+Balumani of Anna praised the acting of cast but felt Vijaymohan and Poornima were there for namesake while also appreciating Ananthu's dialogues, Roy's cinematography, folk dance but found Ilayaraja's music as routine and called the film as just okay.